tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/开发指南/DRM/播放 DRM 加密视频_intl_en.md

 ## Overview

-This document shows you how to encrypt videos using DRM solutions and use your own player or a third-party player to play the encrypted videos.
+This document shows you how to encrypt videos using DRM solutions and use player to play the encrypted videos.

->?
-We expect to add support for DRM in our superplayer SDK (Android, iOS, and web) in mid-May.

 ## Prerequisites
 Before you start, do the following: